Just like individuals need health care insurance, home insurance, and car insurance, businesses need insurance coverage as well.

 - Auto accidents caused by you or your employees while driving for work purposes

-In these cases, you can often buy an umbrella policy or excess insurance policy to add additional coverage.
+You can often buy an umbrella policy or excess insurance policy to add additional coverage.
 Umbrella policies can cover you for liability claims that go beyond what your typical policy covers.

-Business Insurance is Needed for Large and Small Companies
+Commercial Business Insurance is Needed for Large and Small Companies

 Whether your business is big or small, it is crucial for you to speak to your insurance agent to ensure you have the most appropriate insurance policy for your business.
+They can help you manage the insurance cost and find a custom commercial insurance plan that works with your budget.

 Jackson & Jackson Insurance Agents and Brokers offer commercial insurance with over 80 years of experience serving the San Dimas, Glendora, and LaVerne business communities.

-Whether you are a retailer, wholesaler, or contractor we can tailor a package to meet your specific needs and requirements.
+Whether you are a retailer, wholesaler, or contractor, we can tailor a package to meet your specific needs and requirements.
 Call today or fill out one of our free online quote forms to get started.